silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for VPX load balancer services.
 This allows VPX load balancer services to be created, updated, and deleted.
 For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_Service).

 **NOTE**: If you use NetScaler VPX 10.5, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
-You can also use the [SSL VPN](http://www.softlayer.com/VPN-Access) to access a private network connection.
+You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.

 ### Sample Terraform code
 {: #vpx-svc-sample}